Oona Sevenius

-Oona Ilona Sevenius (born 28 April 2004) is a Finnish professional footballer who plays as a striker for WSL 2 club Newcastle United.
+Oona Ilona Sevenius (/fi/ born 28 April 2004) is a Finnish professional footballer who plays as a striker for WSL 2 club Newcastle United.
 She is seen as one of the most promising Finnish players.

 Career

 Sevenius made her league debut for AC Milan against Como on 26 February 2023, coming on in the 86th minute for Kamila Dubcová.

 In January 2023, Sevenius received an offer from AC Milan, and received advice from Tuija Hyyrynen and Nora Heroum about moving to Italy before joining the club.
 During her first season with AC Milan, she mainly played with the U19s, but also trained with the senior team.

 On 28 July 2023, Sevenius signed a three year contract with AC Milan until June 2026, and also joined Como on loan.

 On 23 January 2025, Sevenius moved to FC Rosengård in Damallsvenskan.

 On 29 August 2025, Sevenius was announced at Newcastle United on a permanent transfer.